 “Bridge City is coming of age because of its strategic location and completion of the half-diamond interchange giving direct access to the M25.
-This successful project demonstrates just what can be achieved at Bridge City,” says Brian lye, a development executive at Tongaat Hulett Developments, which is driving the development of this mixed-use precinct in partnership with eThekwini Municipality.
+This successful project demonstrates just what can be achieved at Bridge City,” says Brian lye, a development executive at Tongaat Hulett Property, which is driving the development of this mixed-use precinct in partnership with eThekwini Municipality.

 In addition, he says, Bridge City businesses will also benefit from good visibility from the busy M25 and the convenience of being just three kilometres from the N2.